hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

       token_scope: "daml_ledger_api",
     },

+14. Start Nginx to host the static files as described in the :ref:`previous section on hosting the UIs <hosting-the-uis>`.
-14. Refresh your browser with the wallet UI, and click the "Log in with OAuth2" button
+15. Open the wallet UI at http://wallet.localhost:3000 and click the "Log in with OAuth2" button

 This will kick off an interactive log-in flow where the user is redirected from the locally running wallet UI to auth0's login portal, then upon a successful authentication back to the local wallet UI.